 Instead of searching high and low for perfect landscape fabrics, make them yourself!
 Landscape quilter Mickey Lawler has painted over 45 thousand yards of fabric and she shares her tips and tricks for success in this fun class.
 Begin by learning to mix the paints and move right into painting beautiful skies and water.
 Make texture-rich sun and sand prints and manipulate fabric to create interesting one-of-a-kind backgrounds for your projects.
 Mickey shows how to make bricks and then provides a bonus piece that combines many of the techniques presented in the class.
 You can begin with a minimal number of supplies and make your own landscape fabrics like a pro—even if you’ve never painted before!
+For your convenience, this class can be purchased for online viewing or purchased on DVD.

 Check items to add to cart or select all LIST PDF